 Earlier this week another friend told me that he thought mask-wearing is probably prudent, but he still would not wear a mask since they had become associated with liberalism, with the left-wing values of states like Washington and California.
 Still another person recently told me that the Declaration’s preamble recognizes a “right to happiness,” and because masks make him feel unhappy, therefore they are fundamentally unamerican, opposed to his interpretation of our nation’s charter document.

-For still others, mandatory-mask wearing has become the final straw that legitimizes our civil disobedience.
+For others I have spoken with, mandatory-mask wearing has become the final straw that legitimizes our civil disobedience.
 This is the position that California pastor Andrew Sandlin took in a recent article.

 Just last week masks were declared mandatory throughout Kootenai County Idaho where we live.
 Although technically the law only applies for situations where social distancing is impossible, a blizzard of billboards and signs have gone up telling citizens that it is against the law to go mask-less.

 Significantly, a number of people have declared they will go to jail rather than wear a mask.
 Masks have become a hill to die on, as their mandatory enforcement is seen as a symbol of a far deeper malaise.
-Some fear that the new laws are a Trojan horse to make Idaho become more like Washington.
-For others, notably the editor of First Things, masks are a sign of our willingness to succumb to fear and cowardice.
+Some fear that the new laws are a Trojan horse to make Idaho become more like Washington or California.
+The editor of First Things even had a meltdown while declaring that masks are a sign of our willingness to succumb to fear and cowardice.
 For other people (even conservatives, ironically) masks have become the latest battle for “a right to my own body.”

 For some of the people I have spoken with, the-right-to-not-be-told-what-to-do has such axiomatic force that the question of whether masks actually work, or whether they save lives, recedes into the background as irrelevant.
+A large consensus seems to be that even if COVID-19 was a deadly virus, and even if masks were proved to prevent millions of deaths, their mandatory enforcement would still be unjust on a priori grounds.
 Here’s a typical conversation that I’ve got into more than once:

 Friend: “This whole mask thing is driving me crazy!
 This is not about public health, you know, because masks don’t actually work.
 This is about them wanting to control us.”